Robert Eugene Brashers: Death

 On January 13, 1999, police officers noticed that a stolen vehicle had been parked in the parking lot of the Super 8 hotel in Kennett, Missouri.
 After speaking with motel personnel, it was established that Brashers and his family had arrived in that vehicle just days earlier.
-Officers then broke down the door and found him hiding under a bed with a loaded gun, but when they attempted to arrest him, he started resisting and opened fire.
+Officers then broke down the door and found him hiding under a bed with a loaded gun, but when they attempted to arrest him, he put the gun to his head and threatened to kill himself.
 The officers were forced to retreat and called for backup.

 Within a few minutes, the motel grounds were surrounded with police cars, while Brashers took his wife, daughter, and two stepdaughters hostage.
-After four hours of negotiations, he released the four hostages and shot himself in the head.
+He released his family and then after four hours of negotiations, shot himself in the head.
 He remained alive for six more days but succumbed to complications from his injuries on January 19.
 His death was later ruled a suicide.